Ruchi0214/guardnel/README.md

 * In low-resource scenarios, the agent defaults to a "Light Redaction Mode," using only a lightweight YOLO model.
 * When ample resources are detected, the agent autonomously escalates to "High-Fidelity Mode," engaging the full multi-modal reasoning stack.

----

 ### 4. CHALLENGE: Ethical Redaction & Over-Blurring
 **The Problem:** Over-zealous agents might blur non-sensitive information (like generic background objects), degrading the video quality and breaking the utility of the stream.

 **💡 MITIGATION STRATEGY: Human-in-the-Loop Reasoning (Future)**
-* We implemented an **Autonomous Reasoning Confirmation** using **Gemini 1.5 Flash**.
+* I implemented an **Autonomous Reasoning Confirmation** using **Gemini 1.5 Flash**.
 The LLM verifies if a redaction decision was necessary.
+---

-* *Future Roadmap:* We plan to integrate a **Human-in-the-Loop** dashboard, allowing an administrator to view and approve questionable redactions.
+# Future Roadmap:* I plan to integrate a **Human-in-the-Loop** dashboard, allowing an administrator to view and approve questionable redactions.
 This "validated learning" will fine-tune the agent’s ethical thresholds, reducing false positives.

 ---